KiraDiShira/AlgorithmsAndDataStructures/RepoFiles/Queues/Readme.md

 Each Queue operation is `O(1)`: Enqueue, Dequeue, Empty.

+One distinction between the array and the linked list implementation, is that in the array implementation, we have a maximum size that the queue can grow to.
+Maybe you want that in which case it's fine, but if you don't know a priori how long the queue you need is going to be an array is a bad choice.
+And any amount that is unused is wasted space.
+In a queue that's implemented with a linked list, it can get arbitrarily large as long as there's available memory.
+The downside is, every element you have to pay for another pointer.

 ## Queue Implementation with Linked List

 With a linked list, where you have a head and a tail pointer.